 The dilution information discussed above is illustrative only and will depend on the actual initial public offering price, the number of shares we sell and other terms of this offering that will be determined at pricing.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors and the average price per share paid by new investors by \$ million and \$ per share, respectively, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price would increase (decrease) the total consideration paid by new investors and the average price per share paid by new investors by \$ million and \$ per share, respectively.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors and the average price per share paid by new investors by \$5.0 million and \$1.00 per share, respectively, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase (decrease) of 1.0 million shares in the number of shares offered by us at the assumed initial public offering price would increase (decrease) the total consideration paid by new investors by \$15.0 million.